cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 protocol using this commitment.
 In the following, we may also refer to this commitment as a public key.

-## Prime-order group instantiation
+## Prime-order group API {#pog}

-In this document, we assume the construction of a prime-order group GG for performing all mathematical operations.
-Such a group MUST provide the interface provided by cyclic group under the addition operation (for example, well-defined addition of group elements).
-We also assume the presence of a fixed generator G that can be detailed as a fixed parameter in the description of the group.
-We write p = order(GG) to represent the order of the group throughout this document.
+In this document, we assume the construction of an additive, prime-order group `GG` for performing all mathematical operations.
+Such groups are uniquely determined by the choice of the prime `p` that defines the order of the group.
+We assume that such a group MUST provide the following public interface.

+- Generator(): A deterministic member function of `GG` that takes no inputs returns a fixed generator `G` for the group.
+- Adding elements: For any elements `A` and `B` that are members of the group `GG`.
+Then `A + B = B + A` is also a member of `GG`.
+- Scalar multiplication: There is an efficient method for taking a scalar `r`, associated with the Galois field `GF(p)`, and performing `r * A = A + ... + A` for any `A` that is a member of `GG`.
+We may also write `rA` to denote this operation.
+- Order(): Outputs the order of the group as a scalar (i.e. `p`).
+- Generator(): Takes no inputs and returns a fixed generator `G` for the group.
+- Identity(): Takes no inputs and returns the identity element of the group.
+- Serialize(): A member function of `GG` that maps a group element `A` to a unique array of bytes `buf` that corresponds uniquely to the point `A`.
+- Deserialize(): A member function of `GG` that maps an array of bytes `buf` to a group element `A`.
+- HashToGroup(): A member function of `GG` that deterministically maps an array of bytes `x` to a random element of `GG`.
+The map should be implemented in such a way that it is computationally difficult for any adversary that receives: `R = HashToGroup(x)` without knowing `x` to reverse the mapping.
+For an example of such a mapping, see
+  {{I-D.irtf-cfrg-hash-to-curve}}.

+Note that prime-order groups also define an inverse function such that the following property holds:

+- for any `A` in `GG`, `A + I = I + A = A`;
+- for any `A` in `GG` there exists `-A` where `A + (-A) = (-A) + A = I`.

+However, we don't explicit use of the inverse property in our protocol, and so we don't explicitly assume these properties within the public API.
+Lastly, for any scalar `r` that is an element of the galois field of scalars `GF(p)` associated with `GG`, we assume it is always written in byte array format for the purpose of providing whereever it is supplied as an input or give as an output of a function.

+### Group instantiations

 It is common in cryptographic applications to instantiate such prime-order groups using elliptic curves, such as those detailed in